juvian/Manga-Text-Segmentation/README.md

 # Manga-Text-Segmentation
-Official repo of our paper Unconstrained Text Detection in Manga: a NewDataset and Baseline.
+Official repo of our paper [Unconstrained Text Detection in Manga: a NewDataset and Baseline](https://link.springer.com/chapter/10.1007%2F978-3-030-67070-2_38).

 ## Dataset
 Our label masks are available at [zenodo](https://zenodo.org/record/4511796).
 For the original Manga109 images, please refer to [Manga 109 website](http://www.manga109.org/en/).

 ## Code
 The important notebooks that led to our best models are: **model** (resnet34 from modelDict) and **refine** (model/resnet34 path).
 The rest were either experiments or visualization.
 Check in notebook **extra** to view how predictions are loaded.

+## Try it out
+You can try out predicting by opening the [Predict notebook](/examples/Manga_Text_Segmentation_Predict.ipynb) in colab.

 ## Citation
 If you find this work or code is helpful in your research, please cite: